mrdnote/Dnote.MappingValidator/README.md

 ```

 Add the following test to you unit test project(s) in order to validate an entire assembly for correct mappings
-(provide declarative mapping validation is used).
+(provided declarative mapping validation is used).

 ```C#
 [Test]